Danko-Lab/proseq2.0/README.md

 Preprocesses and Aligns Run-On Sequencing (PRO/GRO/ChRO-seq) data from Single-Read or Paired-End Illumina Sequencing

 ## Overview
-Our pro-seq2.0 pipeline will take single-end or pair-ended sequencing reads in fastq.gz format as input.
+Our pro-seq2.0 pipeline will take single-end or paired-end sequencing reads in fastq.gz format as input.
 The pipeline will automate three routine pre-processing and alignment options, including
 + pre-processing reads: remove the adapter sequence and quality trim the reads (cutadapt), deduplicate the reads if UMI barcodes are used (prinseq-lite.pl)
 + mapping reads to a reference genome (BWA)
 + converting BAM files into bedGraph and BigWig formats (kentsource).
 When converting to bedGraph and BigWig, the pipeline only report the 5’ end position of the reads after UMI/adapter removal.
 For pair-end sequencing, user can choose to report the 5’ end of R1 or R2 reads.